michaelddeming/introduction-to-algorithms/chapter_4/chapter_4_notes.md

   - Quickly determines asymptotic runtime without drawing full recursion trees.
   - Provides a **shortcut** for many common divide-and-conquer recurrences.
   - Bridges intuition from recursion trees to formal bounds in a systematic way.

+## 4.6 Proof of the continuous master theorem

+## 4.7 Akra-Bazzi recurrences